Australian Work Visas

 Temporary work visas

 If you’re not ready to commit to moving permanently or just need to be in Australia for a specific period, a temporary work visa is the best option for you.
-The following are the types of Australian work visas available:
+The following are the types of Australia work permit available:

-3. Temporary Graduate Visa (485 Visa): This visa has two streams or subclasses: the Graduate Work Stream and the Post Study Work Stream.
+3. Temporary Graduate Visa (485 Visa): This visa has two streams or subclasses: the Post-Vocational Education Work stream and the Post-Higher Education Work stream..
 It is designed for international students who have recently graduated from an Australian institution, allowing them to stay for 18 months to four years, depending on their qualifications.

-4. Temporary Skill Shortage Visa (482 Visa): This visa allows Australian employers to sponsor a foreign skilled worker when they can’t find an Australian to fill the position.
+4. Skills in Demand (SID 482 Visa): This visa allows Australian employers to sponsor a foreign skilled worker when they can’t find an Australian to fill the position.
 It has three streams (Short Term, Medium Term, and Labour Agreement) and is valid for up to four years (depending on the subclass).

-5. Working Holiday Visa (417 Visa) and Work and Holiday Visa (462 Visa): These visas are for young adults aged 18-30 from eligible countries (including Argentina, Austria, China, Israel, Poland, Ireland, Canada and the U.S.), allowing them to stay and work in Australia for 12 months.
+5. Australian Working Holiday Visa (417 Visa) and Work and Holiday Visa (462 Visa): These visas are for young adults aged 18-30 from eligible countries (including Argentina, Austria, China, Israel, Poland, Ireland, Canada, and the U.S.), allowing them to stay and work in Australia for 12 months.
+Although the working holiday visa lasts for 12 months, it can be extended under some conditions, such as working as a seasonal worker in specified industries in regional Australia for a minimum of three months during the first visa period.

 6. Temporary Work (International Relations) Visa (403 Visa): This visa is for people looking to improve Australia's international relations under bilateral agreements between Australia and their home country.
 It includes streams for government workers, foreign government workers, domestic workers, and the Seasonal Worker Program participants.